 Question: Yangki, I have been married for 9 years and have two wonderful children.
 Four months ago I ran into my high school sweetheart and my first love and now my life has been turned upside down.
 My feelings for her have not changed at all.
 Don’t get me wrong, I love my wife very much.
 She’s a good partner and has been by my side through some really difficult times and I consider her my soulmate.
 We have marital problems like most couples, but nothing that would lead to a divorce.
 But this other woman is also my soul mate, in a different kind of way.
 She brings out something in me, and I like who I am when I am with her.
-Is it possible to be in love with two people at the same time?
-Please respond, I have no one to talk to who will understand what I’m going through.
+Can a man love be in love with two women at the same time?
+Please respond.
+I have no one to talk to who will understand what I’m going through.

-Yangki’s Answer: Yes, it is possible to truly care about one person and be happy in and with the relationship, but have love or have strong feelings of love for someone else.
+Yangki’s Answer: Yes, it is possible to truly love and care about one person and be happy in and with the relationship, but have love or have strong feelings of love for someone else.

 That said, there is being “in love” or “feeling in love” and there is being “in a relationship”.
 These are two very different things.
 Just as you can be in a relationship and not be in love, you can also be in love but not necessarily be in a relationship with that person.
 And because love happens at a sub-conscious level, we do not have control over who we love or feel love for.
 We however, have control over who we choose to have a relationship with.